-Exhibit Number Description 10.14 First Amendment to Credit Agreement, dated as of April 4, 2007, by and among Constellation Energy Partners LLC and the Lenders signatory thereto (incorporated herein by reference to Exhibit 10.2 to the Quarterly Report on Form 10-Q filed by Constellation Energy Partners LLC on May 10, 2007).
+Exhibit Number Description

+10.14 First Amendment to Credit Agreement, dated as of April 4, 2007, by and among Constellation Energy Partners LLC and the Lenders signatory thereto (incorporated herein by reference to Exhibit 10.2 to the Quarterly Report on Form 10-Q filed by Constellation Energy Partners LLC on May 10, 2007).

 10.15 Class F Unit and Common Unit Purchase Agreement, dated July 12, 2007, by and between Constellation Energy Partners LLC and the purchasers named therein. (incorporated herein by reference to Exhibit 10.1 to the Current Report on Form 8-K filed by Constellation Energy Partners LLC on July 26, 2007).

 10.16 Common Unit Purchase Agreement, dated August 2, 2007, by and between Constellation Energy Partners LLC and the purchasers named therein (incorporated by reference to Exhibit 10.1 to the Current Report on Form 8-K filed by Constellation Energy Partners LLC on September 26, 2007).

 21.1+ List of subsidiaries of Constellation Energy Partners LLC.

 23.1+ Consent of PricewaterhouseCoopers LLP.

 23.2+ Consent of Deloitte & Touche LLP.

-23.3+ - Consent of Netherland, Sewell & Associates, Inc. 23.4+ Consent of Andrews Kurth LLP (contained in Exhibit 5.1).
-23.5+ Consent of Andrews Kurth LLP (contained in Exhibit 8.1).
-24.1+ Powers of Attorney (included on the signature page).
+23.3+ Consent of Netherland, Sewell & Associates, Inc.

+23.4 Consent of Andrews Kurth LLP.

+23.5 Consent of Andrews Kurth LLP.

+24.1 Powers of Attorney.